Snakes And Their Tongues: 10 Different Styles

 Tongue: red with a black tip.

-Thamnophis sirtalis infernails is one of the most spectacular of the garter snakes.
-Technically, it’s a mere subspecies of the common garter snake (found in 47 of 50 states), yet is far more vivid.
+Thamnophis sirtalis infernalis is one of the most spectacular of all garter snakes.
+Technically, it’s a mere subspecies of the common garter snake (found in 47 of 50 states), yet is far more vivid than the rest.
 It has a bright blue stripe down its spine, and bright red patterns on each flank.
 The redness extends fully to the head, while its belly is bright blue.
 These colours have led to a wild popularity in captivity.

-Other family members: a red tongue with a black tip is found in virtually all garter snake members.
-This includes giant garter snakes in California, terrestrial garter snakes of high altitude, and the eastern ribbon snakes of Pennsylvania.
+Close relatives: a red tongue with a black tip is found in virtually all garter snake species.
+This includes the giant garter snake of California, terrestrial garter snake of high altitudes, and eastern ribbon snake of Pennsylvania.

 5 Asian vine snake (morph)